mathandplants/comexim/README.md

 # Comexim Bra Size Converter

+[**This calculator**](http://comeximcalc.herokuapp.com/) created by [@winsbe01](https://github.com/winsbe01) and [u/EuphoricToe1](https://www.reddit.com/user/EuphoricToe1) will suggest bra sizes to try when purchasing Comexim bras.

+It is intended to be a starting point for finding the correct size, but as with all bras, different styles and brands will fit everyone a little differently.

 ## Intro

-This is a tool to convert your UK bra size to the two main systems used to size Comexim bras.
+This tool was built to convert your UK bra size to the two main systems used to size Comexim bras.
+The code that does the calculations can be found here, and the calculator itself is in the link above.

-## Instructions
+## Instructions for using the script

 **Thank you to Reddit user u/horstersen made [these great visual instructions](https://imgur.com/a/dqyuuOR) for using this script!**

-To run the script:
+If you would like to run the script on the command line:

 * Copy everything [here](https://github.com/mathandplants/comexim/blob/main/calculator.py) and paste it into your favorite plain text editor\*.
 * Change the values (`band_size`, `cup_size`, `store_name`) at the top to your UK bra size and the store you plan on buying from.